 With the price of energy increasing, it's tempting to look at other ways to heat your home which may not be safe for you and your family.

-You can visit the London Fire Brigade website to view their expert fire safety advice which includes portable heater, gas fires and open fire safety advice, plus candle and carbon monoxide safety.
-The National Fire Chief’s Council has also created a useful Cost of Living – Steps to Stay Fire Safe leaflet which provides further tips and advice.
+You can also visit the London Fire Brigade website to view their expert fire safety advice which includes portable heater, gas fires and open fire safety advice, plus candle and carbon monoxide safety.

-You can also contact your local fire service for further guidance.
+Your local fire service can also offcer further guidance.
 If you are not sure who your local fire service is, you can find out more here.

 The Warm Spaces initiative is the community response to the cost of living crisis and lots of local councils and community organisations are getting involved to provide a warm welcome to everyone who might need it this winter.